jjunqueira/goproject-site/content/getting-started/_index.md

 ## [Installation](./installation)

-Goproject is written in go and installation is as simple as downloading the binary from the [releases](https://github.com/jjunqueira/goproject/releases) page.
+Goproject is written in Go and installation is as simple as downloading the binary from the [releases](https://github.com/jjunqueira/goproject/releases) page.
 See the full [installation](./installation) guide for a step by step guide.

 ## [Configuration](./configuration)

 The project is still in it's infancy so there isn't much to configure at the moment.
-The primary configuration a user would be interested in is custom templates.
+The primary configuration a user would be interested in is a custom template.